fauna/fauna-js/README.md

 ```

 #### HTTP/2 Session Idle Timeout
 The HTTP/2 session idle timeout is the time, in milliseconds, that an HTTP/2 session will remain open after there is no more pending communication.
 Once the session idle time has elapsed the session is considered idle and the session is closed.
-Subsequent requests will create a new session.
+Subsequent requests will create a new session; the session idle timeout does not result in an error.

 Configure the HTTP/2 session idle timeout using the `http2_session_idle_ms` option.
 The default value if you do not provide one is 5000 ms (5 seconds).